What can receive the Danish Design Award?

 - Projects, concepts and prototypes can not be submitted, except for solutions submitted to the Visionary Concepts category.

-- Design solutions must at the time of entry, not have been on the market or in use for more than four years, except for solutions submitted to the Special Awards categories Young Talent, Icon Award and New Jobs.
+- Design solutions must at the time of entry, not have been on the market or in use for more than four years, except for solutions submitted to the Special Awards categories Young Talent, Icon Award and Employment Growth.

 - Design solutions that have not previously been selected as a winner of the Danish Design Award.
 If a design solution previously has been selected as a finalist, it cannot be submitted to the same award category again.